Continuations¶

 We start be defining a couple of break and continue tags (a

-is a simple structure) and some syntax to let us use,
+prompt-tag is a simple structure) and some syntax to let us use,

-, itself transformed into (break (void))
+say, (break), itself transformed into (break (void)), in

 user code which is transformed into (control-at

-for-loop-break-tag k v)
+for-loop-break-tag k v).

-The expected-to-be-unused k
+The expected-to-be-unused k for break and continue

-should probably be gensym 'k
+should probably be gensym 'k to help debugging!

-Note that these syntax transforms simply pass on v
+Note that these syntax transforms simply pass on v and,

-assuming it doesn’t contain k
+assuming it doesn’t contain k, means that the corresponding

-will return v
+prompt-at will return v.

-Of course, neither caller of prompt-at
+Of course, neither caller of prompt-at does anything with

-in this loop as break
+v in this loop as break and continue are

 C/Bash-type instructions and aren’t expected to be